Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 • Current custodian

-• Individuals who lived with the child and their parent, guardian, or custodian for at least 6 months and no more than 90 days from the date of the petition of modification.
-In order for the individual to qualify, the custodian/guardian/parent must have died
+• Individuals who lived with the child and their parent, guardian, or custodian for at least six months and no more than 90 days from the date of the petition of modification

 • A grandparent, aunt, sibling, uncle, niece, or nephew of the child and one of the following statements are true:

-• Child’s parents are deceased
+• The child’s parents are deceased

 • The living conditions of the child could lead to potential harm